Diesel User Claim for Refund – Frequently Asked Questions (FAQs) – Filing Claims for RefundOpen All Close All

 Do I need to have an account number with the CDTFA to file a claim for refund of tax paid on diesel fuel used for nontaxable purposes?

 Yes.
 You must apply for a diesel user (DU) account number before you can file a claim for refund.
 In addition, first-time DU filers will be asked to submit a completed form CDTFA-32, Diesel Fuel Tax Claim for Refund Questionnaire.
-Diesel fuel suppliers and ultimate vendors may also claim a credit/refund on Schedule S03A that is filed with form CDTFA-501-DD, Supplier of Diesel Fuel Tax Return, and form BOE-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund, respectively.
+Diesel fuel suppliers and ultimate vendors may also claim a credit/refund on Schedule S03A that is filed with form CDTFA-501-DD, Supplier of Diesel Fuel Tax Return, and form CDTFA-770-DV, Diesel Fuel Ultimate Vendor Report/Claim for Refund, respectively.

 You can register for a DU account using the CDTFA online registration system.